vincentscdc/golang-common/README.md

 **IMPORTANT** Note the folder and subfolders in the tag.

-- Make sure to add your workflows inside the root .github/workflows directory, with a name that makes sense
+- Make sure to add your workflows.
+Currently we use both [CircleCI](https://circleci.com) and Github actions to process CI.
+CircleCI is responsible for basic workflows such as lint, security scan, test, and coverage reporting.
+Github actions run benchmarks and refreshes the gh-pages automatically based on performance evaluation.
+Please place your workflow in `.circleci/config_package.yml` and `.github/workflows` respectively, with a name that makes sense
-  - beware of your action name
+  - beware of your workflow name as well as the job name
   - beware of your "on" triggers
   - beware of the necessary working_directories, related to your module